AyeshaKhalid01/Share-your-thoughts/README.md

 - Run on mac1xa3.ca server with ```python manage.py runserver localhost:10055```
 - Access the website by going to [https://mac1xa3.ca/e/khalia34](https://mac1xa3.ca/e/khalia34) **make sure the conda enviroment is activated**

+## Objective 01
+**Description:** The purpose of this is to build signup form for new users to create an account.
+This done by editing the function signup_view in Project03/login/views.py to render the signup form.